Gaming and Leisure Properties (NASDAQ:GLPI) shareholders have earned a 15% CAGR over the last five years

 What About Dividends?

-When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
+As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
 The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
 It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
-We note that for Gaming and Leisure Properties the TSR over the last year was 45%, which is better than the share price return mentioned above.
-The dividends paid by the company have thusly boosted the total shareholder return.
+As it happens, Gaming and Leisure Properties' TSR for the last 5 years was 98%, which exceeds the share price return mentioned earlier.
+And there's no prize for guessing that the dividend payments largely explain the divergence!

 A Different Perspective